femarques/curriculum/README.md

 Hi!
 I'm Felipe Marques da Silva, 29, and I live with my girlfriend and my 2 cats in São Paulo - Brazil.
-Although I have a degree in Electrical Engineering by Universidade de São Paulo, I work as a Software Developer since I got it.
+Although I have a degree in Electrical Engineering by Universidade de São Paulo, I've being working as a Software Developer since I finished it.
 Most of my knowledge on software development was self-taughted, and I learned a lot from every place I worked.

 I'm experienced on designing resilient and evolvable software architectures, and producing testable,